-As you already know, book cover design is crucial marketing tool for your book.
-And that was true before Amazon started doing less and less organic book marketing with it’s Also Boughts and emails etc. In 2019 marketing is getting harder, thus only increasing your cover importance!
+It was true before Amazon started doing less and less organic book marketing with its Also Boughts and emails, and it’s even more true now in 2024 as book marketing is only getting harder, thus only increasing your cover’s importance!

 But can you tell when a book cover is great, good, or bad?

-Whether you’re looking to hire a book cover designer, buy a premade book cover or to DIY your cover, this is an essential skill for an indie author, especially if you are worried that your book cover isn’t up to par now or could be the cause of underperforming sales.
+Whether you’re looking to hire a book cover designer, buy a premade book cover, or to DIY your cover, this is something you must improve as an indie author, especially if you are worried that your current book covers aren’t up to par.

-Spotting and preventing these book cover design mistakes is important, so without further ado, here are the blunders I’ve observed in seven years as a book cover designer and moderating a cover design critique group on Facebook:
+So without further ado, here are the blunders I’ve observed in 9 years as a book cover designer:

-While some of these are more subtle issues that won’t kill your book sales, others can stall your sales and cause other issues (like not getting a BookBub feature or book bloggers ignoring it for reviews).
+While some of these are more subtle issues that won’t kill your book sales, others can cause bad reviews from unhappy readers, or prevent you from getting a BookBub feature or book bloggers ignoring it for reviews.

 The 12 Book Cover Design Mistakes